FAQ - Frequently Asked Questions

 Q: How do I report a bug?

-A: Open an issue on GitHub with:
+A: Open an issue with:

-1. SMART version
+1. SMART version or commit

-2. Operating system
+2. operating system

-3. Complete error message
+3. complete error message

-4. Minimal reproduction case
+4. minimal reproduction case

-5. Expected vs actual behavior
+5. expected vs actual behavior

 Still Have Questions?